ohbm/hackathon2020/.github/ISSUE_TEMPLATE/hackathon-project-template.md

 If you are confused about anything you can reach us on the `help - general` channel on the [brainhack mattermost](https://mattermost.brainhack.org/).

+You can also opt for the [google doc template](https://docs.google.com/document/d/11eyTp5m2odaraAeRHdWytlMOUW3Cwvu0nMaxCbf1cqo/edit?usp=sharing) version of project submission we have prepared.

 **Project submission checklist**

 Make sure you at least provide the information for the `{REQUIRED}` in the list below.